by Gary Bebeau

 Tamarack is found in wet to moist poorly drained soils in cold climates.
 It is not tolerant of shade and is often the first tree to colonize an open moist area.
 The root system is very shallow, but broader than the crown, but still makes the tree susceptible to blow-down.
 Older trees are subject to infestation and defoliation by the Larch sawfly (Pristiphora erichsonii) and by the Larch casebearer moth (Coleophora laricella).

-Tree height can reach 40 to 80 feet with a straight trunk, diameter of 1 to 2 feet.
-The crown is a narrow pyramid.
+Tree height can reach 40 to 80 feet with a straight trunk, diameter of 1 to 2 feet, but some can be much larger.
+The national champion Tamarack, as of 2018, is located near Brainerd MN and scores 234 points with a height of 67 feet and a circumference of 150 inches.
+The crown of the Tamarack is a narrow pyramid.
 Branches are horizontal to ascending.
 It self prunes and older trees will be bare for much of the lower trunk.

 On June 2, 1925 Eloise noted in her Garden log - “Tornado uprooted many large trees and tore off many tops and branches.
 Paths shut off and plants laid low with debris of the wreakage.”
 A year later she added more detail - “The leading tree in the swamp was the tamarack.
 They were piled up like jackstraws by the tornado, and but few left standing.”
 (3) Then the saw fly infestation took care of the remainder.
 It’s not clear if Eloise had the energy to replant any of them but her successor Martha Crone did.
 Martha started with seven in 1934 that she transplanted from the Quaking Bog, just west of the Garden and then planted more in the years 1935, ’36, ’38, ’48 and ’49.
 Her successor Ken Avery planted some in 1977 and Susan Wilkins recently planted 30 in 2010.